taublast/DrawnUi.Maui.Demo/README.md

 We are using the __EasyCaching.InMemory__ library for caching loaded bitmaps.
 It's impact can much be seen when using recycled cells inside a scroll.
 _todo add options and link to ImageLoader and SkiaImage docs_

-_!_ When using images inside dynamic scene, like a a templated stack with scroll or other you should try to set the image cache to `Image` this would most probably climb your fps.
+_!_ When using images inside dynamic scenes, like a a templated stack with scroll or other you should try to set the image cache to `Image` this would most probably climb your fps.
 This is due to the fact that image sources are usually of the wrong size and they need processing before being drawn.
 When using `Image` cache the image would be processed only once and